 A regular routine is important during recovery.
 Recovering dogs cope better once they learn when to expect meal times, toilet breaks, and any quality time spent with the owner.
 It is also helpful to set aside quiet times during which your dog should expect no interaction from you (especially during the night, of course).
 For details on the daily routine during recovery, try the following links:

 Physiotherapy to help recovery

-If your dog is not walking normally, then a tailored exercise programme is indicated from the start.
-This will help him recover by practising basic coordinated activities (e.g. getting up, standing, sitting and stepping).
+If your dog is not walking normally, a tailored exercise programme is indicated from the start.
+This will help them to recover by practising basic coordinated activities (e.g. getting up, standing, sitting and stepping).
 It’s essential that any exercises are performed safely and correctly.

 Problems during recovery

 Miserable dogs Some dogs need extra time to accept their new routine during recovery.
 If your dog won’t settle down in the crate, pen or recovery room, then try this link for advice.
 Also bear in mind that certain types of medication may cause individual dogs to act out of character.
 If you suspect that this may be happening, discuss it with your vet.
 You might also find the following links useful:

 Dogs who don’t improve Treatment aims to get your dog more comfortable and eventually walking well.
 With successful non-surgical treatment, your dog should feel more comfortable within the first week or so while still on painkillers.
 There are various types of painkiller available, each suiting some dogs better than others.
 If your dog is still very sore, your vet might decide to change the medication regime.